cs1302uga/cs1302-hw06/README.md

 1. Make sure your code passes the `check1302` style audit then stage and commit all changes.

 1. When you are convinced that everything is working properly, merge your `method2` branch into `main` as you did in the previous checkpoint.
-You can also delete `method2` if you wish.
+Do not delete the `method2` branch so we can see that you created a branch.

 <hr/>